Environmental Arts Days/ Projects

 One Day Workshop

-Themed around the animal kingdom with a mix of green woodwork, tool use, charcoal making and drawing techniques, willow weaving and also a hands-on investigation of UK mammal skull collection and bird feathers.
-You take home a giant wooden sculpture for your school grounds, plus each child takes home their own artwork.
+Themed around the animal kingdom with a mix of green woodwork, tool use, charcoal making and drawing techniques, play with clay and also a hands-on investigation of UK mammal skull collection and bird feathers.
+You take home a giant wooden sculpture for your school grounds, plus each child takes home their own artwork and charcoal made.

-- Invertebrates: Collaborative wood sculpture of a giant centipede to take back to school
+- Invertebrates: Collaborative wood sculpture of a giant millipede to take back to school, investigate the structure of the various minibeasts that live in the woods

 - Birds: Charcoal making, feather and wing structure investigation followed by charcoal techniques to create bird themed drawings